AnggaR96s/Reforestation/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why does Han Solo like gum?
+It's chewy!